factsmission/twee-fi-aggregator/README.md

 Twee-Fi stored so far.

 You need to set inside `config.js`:
-* the websocket and the https link to a Solid account
+* the https link to a Solid account
 * the Named Graph
 * the baseUrl of a CLDI instance